 What Is a Minimum Deposit?

-A minimum deposit is the amount of money you need to open an account with a financial institution.
+A minimum deposit is the amount of money you need to open a bank account with a financial institution.
 It can also refer to the minimum balance you must maintain in order to receive certain perks or avoid fees.

 Whether you’re starting a new checking or savings account, you’ll probably notice that some financial institutions may require a minimum opening deposit.
 But banks are competing for your business, so many financial institutions will waive minimum deposit requirements in order to entice first-time customers.
 Accounts that ask for a higher opening deposit tend to provide extra services.